Two loop mass renormalisation in heterotic string theory: NS states: Introduction and Summary

 In this paper we attempt to compute the renormalized mass at two loop for heterotic string theory which is relatively simpler to compute.
 The relevant amplitude one needs to consider in this case is the two point amplitude on a genus 2 Riemann surface.
 For this one needs to integrate a 10 form over the moduli space of a genus 2 Riemann surface with 2 punctures which has 10 real or 5 complex dimensions.
 But to get the renormalized mass we must integrate over only a part of the full moduli space which is called the 1 particle irreducible (1PI) subspace in the literature \cite{Pius:2013sca},\cite{Pius:2014iaa}.
 This follows from our usual intuition in QFT that the loop corrected propagator is obtained by summing over diagrams given by joining 1PI amplitudes by tree level propagators (see figure \ref{fig:1PI}).

 Writing the propagator as $(k^2+m^2)^{-1}$ and the amputated 1PI amplitude as $\mathcal{F}(k)$ we get the loop corrected propagator as,

 implying that the renormalized mass is given by, $\delta m^2=-\mathcal{F}(k)$.
-As for the integration over moduli space of genus 2 Riemann surface with two punctures this means we leave out the region where the surface degenerates into two tori each with one extra puncture as in figure \ref{fig:g2g1}. \\ In terms of Feynman diagrams this amounts to dropping diagrams which are 1 particle reducible.
-We will see how to do this explicitly in section \ref{sec:g2p2}.
-Although we are unable to carry out the integration over the moduli space, we do give, \begin{enumerate} \item{An explicit prescription for breaking up the integral into different parts so as to carry out the vertical integration procedure to avoid spurious poles.
-One can now compute each of this parts and add them up to get the full answer without worrying about encountering spurious divergences.} \item{We identify the co-dimension two subspace of the moduli space on which the spurious singularities lie.
-This is necessary since the vertical integration procedure requires moving around the PCO locations and we need to know which configurations to avoid.} \end{enumerate}
+As for the integration over moduli space of genus 2 Riemann surface with two punctures this means we leave out the region where the surface degenerates into two tori each with one extra puncture as in figure \ref{fig:g2g1}. \\ In terms of Feynman diagrams this amounts to dropping diagrams which are 1 particle reducible as shown in figure \ref{fig:1PR}.